IN FOCUS LECTURE SERIES

 Sharon Hoogstraten, Dancing for Our Tribe: Potawatomi Tradition in the New Millennium

-In conversation with Shonna Pryor and Matt Morris
+In Conversation with Shonna Pryor and Matt Morris

 Joyce Marter, The Financial Mindset Fix for Artists: How to Change Your Money Story to Welcome Greater Prosperity